driskull/driskull.github.io/README.md

 #### [Bent Ear Solutions](https://www.bentearsolutions.com/) (Aug 2018 - Dec 2018)

+Hourly: \$100.00

-- Engineered a [flood assessment web mapping application](https://heartlandfloodhelp.org/map/?search=73106,%20Oklahoma%20City,%20OK,%20USA) using the ArcGIS JS API in which a user can input a location and the application will query service data to calcuate the flooding risk assessment for the location.
+- Engineered a [flood assessment web mapping application](https://heartlandfloodhelp.org/map/?search=73106,%20Oklahoma%20City,%20OK,%20USA) using the ArcGIS JS API in which a user can input a location and the application will query service data to calcuate the flooding risk assessment for the location. ([pdf](./pdf/flooding-map.pdf))
 - Worked alongside [Reingold](https://www.reingold.com/) to document requirements, implement designs, deliver production code, and provide support for the application.
 - Authored a web map using FEMA Flooding data.
 - Participated in weekly meetings to ensure client deliverables were on schedule.

 ### Web Application Developer (Apr 2012 – Apr 2015)

-**Technical Marketing Team**<br />
 [Environmental Systems Research Institute (Esri)](https://www.esri.com)<br />
+Technical Marketing Team<br />
 Redlands, CA

 - Worked in the Technical Marketing department as a front-end web developer creating innovative mapping applications and demos to market Esri software and show off the ArcGIS API for JavaScript.